calvarez0/calvarez0.github.io/README.md

-Would you choose to help someone out if it didn't cost you any money or time?
+⭐ Would you help someone if it didn't cost you any time or money? ⭐

-⭐If yes, can you star my repo?
-This helps me get (much needed) exposure :)⭐
+⭐ If yes, can you star my repo?
+This helps me get (much needed) exposure :) ⭐